curtispolic/superautodungeon/README.md

 Position is a bad thinking variable for everything, since it is all going to be drawn in multiple places.
 Refactor to get rid of position as an attribute for objects.
 EDIT: Okay not everything, buttons rely on it for their handling now but stuff like combats do not need a position.
 EDIT2: Okay I think heroes will also require a position for drag handling but itll be okay.
+EDIT3: somewhat through removing position

+Use the layer float parameter of draw rather that insisting its all done in order